ireceptorplus-inesctec/acl-dashboard/README.md

   - **Share (specific scope from a) resource with another user** - an owner can share a resource with any user via username or email, selecting the wanted access scopes
   - **Transfer resource ownership to another user** - an owner can revoke the ownership of a resource by sharing it with any user via username or email, making the new user the new owner of the resource
   - **Update field mappings for each study** - an owner can configure which study fields are shared with each scope, customizing how the study is shared with the remaining users
-    - **Create/Delete/Use templates** - an owner can utilize templates to avoid recreating and reutilize field mapping schemes, being able to create and delete them as well
+    - **Create/Delete/Use templates** - an owner can utilize templates to avoid recreating and reutilizes field mapping schemes, being able to create and delete them as well

 - **All users**
   - **List resources shared with them** - a user can list all the resources that are shared with him, viewing the access scopes he was granted for each resource